 - com.samsung.android.phone etc

-So, if you remove Bluetooth, camera, settings, messages, launcher then it may affect the functionality of your phone.
+So, if you remove Bluetooth, camera, settings, messages, and launcher then it may affect the functionality of your phone.

 Bloatware is those applications that are installed by Smartphone manufacturers.
 Manufacturers added some software to the smartphone.
 There might be some bloatware installed by Manufacturers which we do not use regularly.

-Manufacturers get the core of Android from Google and Manufacturers to modify that according to their needs under the policy of google and add additional software for their personal benefits.
+Manufacturers get the core of Android from Google and Manufacturers modify that according to their needs under the policy of Google and add additional software for their personal benefits.
 The number of such apps is then determined by the OEMs; some, such as Motorola and Oneplus, do not load their phones with such apps.

 User Apps are also called Non-System Apps or third-party apps.
 Third-party software is programs created by companies other than the company that developed the computer's OS.
-These are those apps that we installed it via Google Play Store.
+These are those apps that we installed via the Google Play Store.

 In other words, a system app is simply an app that is installed in the /data/app folder path of an Android device and has read-only permission to the user.
 User Apps may require permission to access Calendar, Camera, Contacts, Location, Microphone, Phone, Body Sensors, SMS, Storage, etc

-Different between User Apps and System Apps
+Differences between User Apps and System Apps

 Following are the differences between User Apps and System Apps.